camunda-community-hub/spring-zeebe/README.md

 zeebe.client.cloud.region=bru-2
 ```

-You can also configure the connection to a self-managed Zeebe broker:
+You can also configure the connection to a Self-Managed Zeebe broker:

 ```properties
 zeebe.client.broker.gateway-address=127.0.0.1:26500